 DTI is a relatively new and very promising technique that uses MRI to measure the three dimensional diffusion of water molecules in tissue.
 Only through different evaluation techniques these time consuming and complex data sets can be visualized.

-By using DTI, brain and spinal cord injuries can be shown earlier than by normal MRI.
+By using DTI, brain and spinal cord injuries can be shown earlier than by a normal MRI.

-Unfortunately DTI is mainly used in research but some hospitals already have DTI to early detect strokes.
-In addition there are also a few private providers but DTI of the spinal cord is hardly carried out at the moment.
+Unfortunately DTI is mainly used in research, but some hospitals already offer DTI for the early detection of strokes.
+In addition, there are also a few private providers, but DTI of the spinal cord is hardly carried out at the moment.

 Mac Donald CL, Dikranian K, Bayly P, Holtzman D, Brody D. Diffusion tensor imaging reliably detects experimental traumatic axonal injury and indicates approximate time of injury.
 The Journal of neuroscience.
 2007 Oct 31;27(44):11869-76.